dasch-swiss/dsp-docs/docs/developers/knora/api-reference/queries.md

 ## SPARQL queries
 SPARQL is a set of specifications that provide languages and protocols to query and manipulate RDF graph content on the Web or in an RDF triplestore.
 In the following the [Turtle](https://www.w3.org/TR/turtle/) data format will be used to show each triple.

+The following introduction to SPARQL draws heavily on the book of **Bob DuCharme, Learning SPARQL.
+Querying and Updating with SPARQL 1.1, 2nd edition, Sebastopol 2013** which we warmly recommend for reading.

 The most basic keywords are `SELECT` and `WHERE`.
 Moreover, a very useful keyword is `LIMIT`.
 * `SELECT` names which part of the data we want to see.
 If all data should be shown, use `SELECT *`, the asterisk functions as wildcard.
 * `WHERE` is used to formulate a clause - it decides which data should be retrieved from the whole dataset.